Trans O'Higgins: Rancagua

 In Rancagua are six bus lines that run through each one of the sectors of the city (Circunvalación, Isabel Riquelme, Cachapoal, Manzanal, Buses 25 and Oriente-Poniente).
 All these buses are colored red, and bus routes differ in the top of the windshield with different colors.

 Surrounding areas

 In rural areas near Rancagua are thirteen bus lines that run through each one of the sectors in the O'Higgins Region (San Francisco-Rancagua, Graneros-Rancagua, Oriente-Norte, Machalí-Rancagua, Coya-Rancagua, Vía Rural 5 Sur Quinta de Tilcoco, Vía Rural 5 Sur San Vicente de Tagua Tagua, Vía Rural 5 Sur San Fernando, Coinco-Rancagua, Olivar-Rancagua, Sextur - Lago Rapel, Las Cabras-Rancagua and Red Norte).
 All these buses are green, and bus routes differ in the top of the windshield with different colors.
-These buses start their trips from the Teminal Rodoviario located in the street Doctor José Antonio Salinas in Rancagua.
+These buses start their trips from the Terminal Rodoviario located in the street Doctor José Antonio Salinas in Rancagua.